|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 In his recent book Prevent and Reverse Heart Disease, Dr. Caldwell B. Esselstyn shares this oil-free, fat-free high-fiber recipe for "fried" zucchini, a vegetarian and vegan side dish.
 For a low-fat and healthy vegetarian entree, you could serve this zucchini over brown rice or any other whole grain.

 - 2 tsp.
 Bragg's Liquid Aminos (or low-sodium tamari)

 - Pepper to taste

-- Sprinkle a large nonstick pan with a small amount of Bragg's Liquid Aminos, then arrange zucchini in pan by wiping each slice, front and back, in the Bragg's.
-Flip the slices around to fit in pan so that each slice will brown.
+Sprinkle a large nonstick pan with a small amount of Bragg's Liquid Aminos, then arrange the zucchini in a pan by wiping each slice, front and back, in the Bragg's.
+Flip the slices around to fit in the pan so that each slice will brown.

 Cook over medium heat for about 5 minutes, then carefully turn over.
 If pan needs liquid, add a little water or a bit more tamari.

 Sprinkle cooked side with garlic powder, onion powder, and pepper and continue cooking another 5 minutes, adding tiny bits of water as necessary until both sides are brown.